Tuberculosis 1800s to Present Day

 Tuberculosis is now known to have started with the Greeks, and ancient mummies have been tested and found to have had the disease.
 Many diseases, including cancer, were not cancer at all, but tuberculosis.

 Tuberculosis is found in the lungs, and in the liver, intestines, bones, and brain.
-The bacteria may lay dormant for years and something triggers it, and diagnosed.
-Once you have tuberculosis, it can return.
+The bacteria may lay dormant for years and something triggers it, and is diagnosed.
+Once you had tuberculosis, it can return.

 The way of treating this disease during the mid-1900s has continued today.
 A surgeon reported he used the old way; removing the ribs.
 Some doctors believe the removal of a lung can prove successful.
 They also admit there is no real cure for the disease, some patients who lived through the epidemic may have had one of the various forms of T.B. since it does, at times, affect many parts of ones’ body.